-- Supine flexion arm supported on towel to prevent arm dropping into extension lift up only 30 degrees (may initially require assistance). - Side-lying external rotation arm supported on towel, 0 degree abduction.
+- Supine flexion arm supported on towel to prevent arm dropping into extension lift up only 30 degrees (may initially require assistance). - Sidelying external rotation arm supported on towel, 0 degree abduction.
 May initially require support of forearm on pillow or books.
-Limit arc of motion initially. - Shoulder shrugs add weight as tolerated. - Supine internal rotation (arm supported by a rolled up towel to prevent arm dropping into extension) 0 degree abduction - Theraband or standing - internal rotation to 0 degrees abduction - Theraband pull from position or external rotation into internal rotation of 0 degrees to 10 degrees. - Bent over rows in neutral to 30 degrees abduction (do not go past the level of the body). - Biceps/triceps. - All resisted exercises are performed below shoulder height for the first eight to ten weeks post operation. - Usually only partial arc of motion may be initially performed to avoid compression of the rotator cuff. - Resistance is applied either through Theraband or light weights.
-Commence with light resistance (yellow or red) or 1⁄2 kg and then increase as tolerated.
+Limit arc of motion initially. - Shoulder shrugs add weight as tolerated. - Supine internal rotation (arm supported by a rolled up towel to prevent arm dropping into extension) 0 degree abduction Theraband or standing internal rotation at 0 degrees of abduction Theraband pull from position or external rotation into internal rotation of 0 degrees to 10 degrees. - Bent over rows in neutral to 30 degrees abduction (do not go past the level of the body). - Biceps / triceps. - All resisted exercises are performed below shoulder height for the first eight to ten weeks post operation. - Usually only partial arc of motion may be initially performed to avoid compression of the rotator cuff. - Resistance is applied either through Theraband or light weights.
+Commence with light resistance (yellow or red) or 1⁄2kg and then increase as tolerated.
 Resistance drills should only be performed initially once a day until it is clear that no aggravation of the tendon or joint is going to occur.
-May progress to performing twice a day. - For most exercises endurance repetitions are recommended and rarely are any drills progressed past 1 1⁄2 kg to 2kg maximum in the first twelve weeks and most people are 1⁄2 kg to 1 kg.
+May progress to performing twice a day. - For most exercises, endurance repetitions are recommended and rarely are any drills progressed past 1 1/2kg to 2kg maximum in the first twelve weeks.
+Most people are 1/2kg to 1kg.